Protect credentials and secrets with Nightfall DLP

 Nightfall’s detectors are suited to detect 200+ types of credentials & secrets in both structured & unstructured data, like messages and code files.
 These include things like API keys, tokens, encryption keys, cookies, UUIDs, and other identifiers for platforms like AWS, GCP, Azure, Slack, Stripe, Twilio, Heroku, and many other popular services.
 Nightfall’s detectors are trained and tuned on vast amounts of data, so they work well out of the box – you don’t need to specify the exact types of credentials & secrets you are looking for.

-Through Nightfall Radar for GitHub, the Calgary Public Library IT staff can integrate Nightfall’s ability to scan for hundreds of types of secrets and credentials directly into their custom workflows.
-With Radar automatically scanning for data that could leak, Calgary Public Library doesn’t have to worry about exposing data that could compromise their systems.
+Through Nightfall DLP for GitHub, the Calgary Public Library IT staff can integrate Nightfall’s ability to scan for hundreds of types of secrets and credentials directly into their custom workflows.
+With Nightfall automatically scanning for data that could leak, Calgary Public Library doesn’t have to worry about exposing data that could compromise their systems.
 Nightfall’s deep learning based detectors deliver higher accuracy and fewer false positives than traditional approaches.
 “Our programmers can sleep better at night,” says Anton Chuppin, Manager of Calgary Public Library’s IT Interfaces Group.
 “Now we can spend our time developing enterprise applications instead of custom solutions to lint our code for secrets.”

 How do I learn more about Nightfall and protecting credentials and secrets?